Slack setup

 - 2

-Generate a Slack app manifest (optional)
+Create a Slack app from the Volt manifest

 - 3